titus-panjaya-sud/CPSC-471-Summer-Project/README.md

 * Lily Tran (derpyhooves@csu.fullerton.edu)
 * Daniel Lazo (dalazo@csu.fullerton.edu)

-Languaged Used: Python2 (This will not compile in Python 3)
+Language Used: Python2 (This will not compile in Python 3)

 How to run:
 1. Run the file 'sendfileserv.py' using the command 'python sendfileserv.py <PORT NUMBER>' with your desired port number.
 This will start the server with the desired port.